-Recently back from exploring the Continent on Highlights of Northern Europe: London to Copenhagen, traveler Dana shared her experiences from tour and her impressions as a first-time solo traveler with Go Ahead.
+Traveler Dana shared her experiences from her Highlights of Northern Europe: Amsterdam to Stockholm tour and her impressions as a first-time solo traveler with Go Ahead.
 Read on to find out what she had to say about her experience.

 Go Ahead: What made you decide to travel on your own?

 I’d been trying to make my way over to Europe for the past year and a half and was waiting for a friend to go with, but I finally got tired of waiting and said to myself “No, I’m going to do this and it’s going to be awesome!”